 Sacculina carcini produces long-lived cyprid larvae that survive in the plankton on their own food reserves and metamorphose into male and female larvae.
 Female and larger male larvae occur in the plankton throughout the year but with females predominating in summer and males in autumn and winter.
 Female larvae infect young crabs and develop inside the host for about 5 - 34 months before developing the externa.
 The externa contains ovaries that produce eggs that are fertilized by the male larvae.
 The parasite infects both male and female crabs, which results in thier castration, and prevents further molts.
 It causes the males to develop female characteristics.
 Host crabs may carry multiple infections of this parasite.

 Hosie, A.M.
 2008.
 Sacculina carcini Crab hacker barnacle.
 In Tyler-Walters H. and Hiscock K. (eds) Marine Life Information Network: Biology and Sensitivity Key Information Reviews, [on-line].
-Plymouth: Marine Biological Association of the United Kingdom.
-Available from: http://www.marlin.ac.uk/species/detail/2233
+Plymouth: Marine Biological Association of the United Kingdom. [cited 21-01-2018].
+Available from: https://www.marlin.ac.uk/species/detail/2233

 The information (TEXT ONLY) provided by the Marine Life Information Network (MarLIN) is licensed under a Creative Commons Attribution-Non-Commercial-Share Alike 2.0 UK: England & Wales License.
 Note that images and other media featured on this page are each governed by their own terms and conditions and they may or may not be available for reuse.
 Permissions beyond the scope of this license are available here.
 Based on a work at www.marlin.ac.uk